KannonZenetism/zenetism-field-physics/zenetism/mpx/nested-universes-and-simulated-realities.md

 genuine experience, genuine consequences.

 **4. Source Cannot Be Eliminated, But Can Be Denied**
+Absolute Source (Aion) operates at absolute scale.
-Absolute Source (Zenon) always present.
+Ground (Zenon) always underlies—even Aion itself.
-But structures can block connection,
+But structures can block connection to Source,
 creating **relative hollowness**
 within that lattice.

 **5. No Neutral Ground**
 Creation without active coherent alignment